-To prevent serious burns:

-Avoid contact with hot metal parts.

-Do not remove the radiator cap when the engine is hot.

-- Dispose of drained oil or the solvent used for cleaning parts in an appropriate manner. - Do not attempt to top off the fuel tank after the fuel pump nozzle shuts off automatically.

-Continued refueling may cause fuel overflow, resulting in fuel spray and possibly a fire.
+- To prevent serious burns: Avoid contact with hot metal parts.
+Do not remove the radiator cap when the engine is hot. - Dispose of or recycle drained oil or the solvent used for cleaning parts in an appropriate manner. - Do not attempt to top off the fuel tank after the fuel pump nozzle shuts off automatically.
+Continued refueling may cause fuel overflow, resulting in fuel spray and possibly a fire. - Clean all disassembled parts in the designated liquid or solvent prior to inspection or assembly. - Replace oil seals, gaskets, packings, O-rings, locking washers, cotter pins, self-locking nuts, etc. with new ones. - Replace inner and outer races of tapered roller bearings and needle bearings as a set. - Arrange the disassembled parts in accordance with their assembled locations and sequence. - Do not touch the terminals of electrical components which use microcomputers (such as ECM).
+Static electricity may damage internal electronic components. - After disconnecting vacuum or air hoses, attach a tag to indicate the proper connection. - Use only the fluids and lubricants specified in this manual.

-- Replace inner and outer races of tapered roller bearings and needle bearings as a set. - Arrange the disassembled parts in accordance with their assembled locations and sequence. - Do not touch the terminals of electrical components which use microcomputers (such as ECM).
-Static electricity may damage internal electronic components. - After disconnecting vacuum or air hoses, attach a tag to indicate the proper connection. - Use only the fluids and lubricants specified in this manual. - Use approved bonding agent, sealants or their equivalents when required. - Use hand tools, power tools (disassembly only) and recommended special tools where specified for safe and efficient service repairs. - When repairing the fuel, oil, water, vacuum or exhaust systems, check all affected lines for leaks.
+- Use approved bonding agent, sealants or their equivalents when required. - Use hand tools, power tools (disassembly only) and recommended special tools where specified for safe and efficient service repairs. - When repairing the fuel, oil, water, vacuum or exhaust systems, check all affected lines for leaks.

-Before servicing the vehicle:

-Protect fenders, upholstery and carpeting with appropriate cov-
+Before servicing the vehicle: Protect fenders, upholstery and carpeting with appropriate covers